dask/distributed/docs/source/active_memory_manager.rst

 an adaptive cluster is being scaled down.
 This policy supervises moving all tasks, that are in memory exclusively on the worker being retired, to different workers.
-Once the worker does not uniquely hold the data for any task, this policy uninstall itself automatically from the Active Memory Manager and the worker is shut down.
+Once the worker does not uniquely hold the data for any task, this policy uninstalls itself automatically from the Active Memory Manager and the worker is shut down.

 If multiple workers are being retired at the same time, there will be multiple instances